1986Astros/GraphPaper/README.md

 The applications make use of:
 * GraphicsPath for drawing hexagons of a specified size
-* trigonometric functions to draw somme of the shapes
+* trigonometric functions to draw some of the shapes
 * Matrix for rotating and moving shapes
 * LINQ
 * lambda expressions